xivapi/static/src/content/docs/docs/welcome.md

 ## Features

 XIVAPI offers access to FFXIV data from anywhere with an internet connection.
-It's a bit like a game install in the cloud - if it's shipped in the client, we've got it.
+Every sheet, texture, and value - if it's part of the game client, we've got it.

 Highlights include:
-- **[Guaranteed stability](/docs/guides/pinning/):** Ensure data doesn't change until you're ready to update.
+- **[API Stability](/docs/guides/pinning/):** You can't decide when a patch releases, but you _can_ decide when it impacts you.
+Pin requests to ensure consistency until you're ready to update your code.
-- **[Full-dataset search](/docs/guides/search/):** Every single field is available for search and filtering.
+- **[Full-dataset search](/docs/guides/search/):** Any value can be used in search queries and filters to help find what you're looking for - even if nobody knows what it means!
-- **[Web-ready assets](/docs/guides/assets/):** Assets exposed in browser friendly formats, ready for use.
+- **[Web-ready assets](/docs/guides/assets/):** Assets provided in browser friendly formats, no further processing required.
-- **[Built in the open](/docs/software/):** The API and its dependencies are completely OSS.
-Join in!
+- **[Built in the open](/docs/software/):** The API, its dependencies, and much of the FFXIV developer ecosystem is proudly open source.
+See how it all ticks, or jump in and lend a hand!

 ## What It Isn't

-The API offers a view of the data found in the game files - this notably does _not_ include any information about players or their actions.
+The API can _only_ provide data that is found in the game's client files.
+It has no access to server-side information such as players or free companies, nor runtime information such as inventory or equipment.

 If you're looking for runtime data, there are a few adjacent projects that may offer what you need listed on [the software page](/docs/software/#alternatives).